mnemnion/orb/doc/md/notes/compiler.md

 VALUES (:snapshot, :version, :name, :branch,
         :vc_hash, :project, :code);
 ```
+### SELECTS

+  Note that CASTing as REAL saves various complications on the LuaJIT side of
+the equation.
+53 bytes should suffice for a good long time.

 #### get snapshot version

 We only have one "SNAPSHOT" so let's retrieve that until we actually start